Iragbiji: History and oral tradition

-According to local history the name Iragbiji came into being over 600 years ago, it was reported that first settlers had their habitation under an IRA tree (Bradilier Thongy).
+The name "Iragbiji" came into use over 600 years ago, it was reported that the first settlers made their homes under an IRA tree (Bradilier Thongy).
 The town was founded by a great hunter from Ejio compound in Moore, Ile Ife called Sunkungbade (Obebe).
-The man Sunkungbade got his name from a seeming drama he created while he was still a child.
-He was said to be in the habit of crying ceaselessly and not even the sweetness from his mother's breasts could stop the little boy.
-As it was the practice in those days, ifa oracle had to be consulted to unravel the mystery behind the boy's attitude.
-It was ifa that advised the parents to make a miniature crown for the little Sunkungbade and that anytime he his crying, the crown his parents should put the crown on his head to calm him down.
-The oracle's advice worked like magic and, that was how Sunkungbade (he who cried to get a crown) was added to his names; the Ifa priest called Oladunjoye foretold that Sunkungbade would at adulthood request that he be allowed to leave to found his own community and that should not be disallowed.
-Soon after the child got matured, he started exhibiting all the traits earlier foretold.
-He was courageous, Intelligent, strong-willed and exceptional in tradition and culture.
-He was a great hunter who was said to have had mystic powers, he married Oloyade.
-Soon after, he approached his parents without any fear and requested that he should be allowed to leave to found his own settlement.
-As earlier forewarned, the parents gave their blessing.
-The journey of Sunkungbade was not a straight one from Ile Ife to Iragbiji but one which took him round Ijeshaland before he got to his real destination.
+The man Sunkungbade got his name from a drama he created while he was still an infant.
+He was said to be in the habit of crying ceaselessly and not even the milk of his mother's breasts could soothe him.
+As it was the practice in those days, an ifa (oracle) was consulted to determine why he cried so much.
+The ifa advised his parents to make a miniature crown and place it on his head whenever he cried.
+The oracle's advice worked, and so Sunkungbade (he who cried to get a crown) was added to his names.
+The Ifa priest, Oladunjoye, foretold that when Sunkungbade became an adult, he would ask to found his own community and that he should be allowed to do so.
+As the child matured, he started exhibiting all the traits the priest had foretold.
+He was courageous, intelligent, strong-willed and especially attached to tradition and culture.
+He married a woman named Oloyade.
+He asked his parents to be allow him to leave and found his own settlement.
+Remembering the oracle's advice, his parents gave their blessing.